CMSgov/bcda-static-site/sandbox/user_guide.md

 In the "Value" box:

 * **First, you must type the word _Bearer_ followed by a space into the box. _Bearer_ is case-sensitive.**
-  * Failure to do this will result in a _401 Unauthorized_ error.
+  * Failure to do this will result in an `HTTP 401 Unauthorized` error.
 * Paste your token after the space following **_Bearer_**
 * Click "Authorize" and then "Close"